 2.2.1 The areas and distances to be covered necessitate the use of vehicles for airport inspections.
 However, the higher the speed, the less effective the inspection; therefore, speeds should be kept as low as practicable.
-Detailed inspections of paved surfaces on foot will normally be completed by the Maintenance Department while other areas should be inspected by the relevant department.
-It will be necessary for airport operations to co-ordinate the programme to ensure that inspections are carried out at the correct frequency.
+Detailed inspections of paved surfaces on foot will normally be completed by the Maintenance Department while the relevant department should inspect other areas.
+It will be necessary for airport operations to co-ordinate the programme to ensure that inspections are conducted at the correct frequency.